Motorcycle airbag jackets and vests are a relatively new technology for road bikes, so join us as we dig into this leading-edge safety gear.

 The drawback here is that a subscription to the In&Motion website is required for the vest to function – a pretty big caveat.
 This is, however, an excellent, high-tech piece of kit.

 This is a good option if you have no qualms about making recurring payments after the initial purchase.

 This lightweight smart vest from Klim uses a breathable, stretch textile construction with mesh for a comfortable fit.

 It sits under your jacket and features an integrated CE level 1 back protector.

 Like the example from Ixon, this vest uses an autonomous, wireless monitoring system without any connection to your bike.

 Information on rider position and speed is monitored 1000 times per second.
 This means lightning-fast deployment in the event of an accident.

-One feature we like is the indicator LEDs that tell you battery status before riding – convenient.
+One feature we like is the convenient indicator LEDs that tell you battery status before riding.

-Its intelligent firmware is upgradable through WiFi or the app, which brings us onto the next, less stellar point.
+Its intelligent firmware is upgradable through WiFi or the app, which brings us to the next, less stellar point.

 The Klim vest requires a subscription to the In&Motion website to function.
 This will immediately put some people off.